Next event in:

 English-speaking help

 Looking for an internet and energy provider in the Netherlands with English-speaking help?
 No problem.
-Most companies provide customer service in Dutch and English, though you might want to give them a test before settling for the provider.
+Most companies offer customer service in Dutch and English, though you might want to test their service before settling on a provider.
 You never know when a catastrophe strikes – and you definitely don’t want to discover at that very time that your chosen company can barely offer advice in English, has poor responsiveness, or poor customer service.

 Security

 Worried about security?
-After the first wave of news about online surveillance came out in 2015, Dutch providers upped their game significantly.
+After the first wave of news about online surveillance in 2015, Dutch providers significantly upped their game.
 They began offering subscriptions to antivirus programs and other software to help ensure a higher level of security.

 Package deals on Internet